sauravraghuvanshi/100-Days-of-Azure/README.md

 * **What are we going to learn:-**
   * What is the Azure key vault service
   * Working with the Azure key vault service
+* What is the Azure key vault service:-
+  * This is a tool that can be used to securely store and access secrets
+  * Secrets can be API keys, password or certificates
+  * **Example:-**
+    * Let's say an application is being developed that is used to encrpt data.
+The